Sound Effects Overview

 Now that we are dealing with prompts, it is important to learn some terminology when it comes to audio to get the most out of the feature.
 You will have to prompt the AI with words and sentences in a way that it understands, and in this case, it understands both natural language and audio terminology.

-There are a lot of words that people working with audio know very well, and these are used in their daily vocabulary.
+There are many words that people working with audio know very well, and these are used in their daily vocabulary.
 However, for ordinary people, those words are completely foreign and might not mean anything.
-I will give a short and very non-comprehensive list of some of the words you might want to test and that might be helpful to know.
+I will provide a short and very non-comprehensive list of some of the words you might want to test and that might be helpful to know.

 Foley: The process of recreating and recording everyday sound effects like footsteps, movement, and object sounds in sync with the visuals of a film, TV show, or video game to enhance the audio quality and realism.

 Whoosh: An effect that underscores movement, like a fist flying or a camera move.
-It’s versatile and can range from fast, ghostly, slow-spinning, rhythmic, noisy, and tense.
+It’s versatile and can range from fast, ghostly, slow-spinning, rhythmic, noisy, to tense.

 Impact: The sound of an object making contact with another object or structure, like a book falling, a car crashing, or a mug shattering.